 Get your plan together now for how you’ll respond to rate changes and how to address customer complaints.
 Know specifically what shipping costs will rise and give customers a quick explanation of why.

-If you offer recurring and subscription products, be sure to notify customers ahead of price increases so you minimize anger and avoid higher return rates.
+If you offer recurring and subscription products, be sure to notify customers ahead of price increases so you minimise anger and avoid higher return rates.

 4 tips to protect profit margins after the changes